DevajMody/mdd-team-5-project/README.md

 This section describes the features of the application.

 ### Definition of MVP
-The Minimum Viable Product (MVP) for the Homework Tracking app is a simple version of the app that lets students create accounts, log in, and manage their homework.
-It will allow students to add new homework, set due dates, organize tasks by subject, and mark them as done.
-There will also be a basic admin feature for managing student accounts.
-The goal is to make sure the main functions work to help students keep track of their homework without missing deadlines.
+The Minimum Viable Product (MVP) for our Homework Tracking app focuses on providing students with a basic tool to manage their weekly assignments.
+In this version, students can sign up, log in, add new homework tasks, assign due dates, categorize tasks by subject, and mark them as completed.
+A simple calendar view helps students see all their homework in one place.
+Admins will have basic account management functions like creating and managing student accounts.
+This MVP aims to help students stay organized and avoid missing homework deadlines.

 ### MVP Features
 ### User Authentication: